Natan-Torres-0x0L/C-Strings-Library/README.md

 ## string_match
   > <pre>bool string_match(char *source, const char *string, bool sensitive)</pre>
   Arguments:
-   - source: the source string
+   - `source`: the source string
-   - string: constant to be matches with the source string
+   - `string`: constant to be matches with the source string
-   - sensitive: case sensitive matching
+   - `sensitive`: case sensitive matching

   Returns:
    - True if the strings are equals or false otherwise